Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Catalytic destructor: A device that breaks down excess ozone before it reaches room air

-• Ozone-resistant tubing: Silicone or PTFE (Teflon) tubing that does not degrade on contact with ozone
+• Ozone-resistant tubing: Silicone or PTFE (Teflon) that does not degrade on contact with ozone

 • Licensed healthcare professional (MD, DO, ND, DC, DDS, or equivalent)

-• Specific training in ozone therapy protocols (courses from AAO, ISCO3, or equivalent organizations)
+• Specific training in ozone protocols (AAO, ISCO3, or equivalent)

 • Knowledge of contraindications and screening procedures